mikegratton/LetsTalk/README.md

 node->advertise<MyRequestType, MyReplyType>("my.topic", myCallback);
 ```
 Note that you may throw exceptions in the callback to signal failure.
 The failure of the
-request (though not the error) will be forwarded to the requester.
-This form is intended to be
+request (though not the specific error) will be forwarded to the requester.
+This form is
-very simple to use, but you surrender control over the threading.
+intended to be very simple to use, but you surrender control over the threading.

 The pull form allows you full control over the threading of the
 service, but at the cost of additional complexity.
 This form creates a `Replier` object